edgarfinn/Chatter-Social-Network/README.md

 // bridget - I've got a spare ticket for the theatre, any takers?
 (30 seconds ago)
 // edgar - We should do this more often!
 (8 minutes ago)
 // edgar - Wow, what an exciting week!
 (9 minutes ago)

+Chatter $: bridget follows john
+Chatter $: bridget wall
+// bridget - I've got a spare ticket for the theatre, any takers?
+(1 minute ago)
+// john - Cant believe I forgot my keys again!
+(7 minutes ago)
+// edgar - We should do this more often!
+(9 minutes ago)
+// edgar - Wow, what an exciting week!
+(10 minutes ago)
 ```

 ## User stories: